skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thordek shops, looking for better armor in the square or anything else he might find useful.
 He eventually orders a set of banded mail.
-They don't have any ready to fit a Dwarf just now, but the smith can size a set for him.
+They don't have any ready to fit a dwarf just now, but the smith can size a set for him.
 It will be done in two days.

 As he looks around the shops, he sees a great number of soldiers